jsaintro/publicnotes/3dprinting/AUTOBED-CAP.md

             Z_PROBE_OFFSET_FROM_EXTRUDER = 0
     3. Save and upload

-2. Preheat bed to operating temp (ABS = 100c PLA = 60c?)
+2. Preheat bed to operating temp (ABS = 100c PLA = 60c?) ## EXPERIMENTAL
-2. Move Z probe till it triggers
+2. Move Z probe tritill it triggers
     1. Move down till it triggers
     2. Back off by 1mm
     3. Go down by .1mm increments checking with M119 each time